Maze displays the prototype exactly as it appears in your Figma file, allowing testers to see any changes immediately.

 Restart testing after reverting a breaking change

-- If testing stopped because of a change in file permissions, changing them back to Anyone with the link can view will automatically restart testing.
+If testing stopped because of a change in file permissions, change them back to Anyone with the link can view (or a supported permission).

 Still need help?